Topological mass generation in gapless systems: Topological mass generation in gapped systems

-In the above discussion, we have introduced two independent 1-form gauge fields.
-However, one can introduce a topological term by using a single 1-form gauge field in $(2+1)$ dimensions, called the Chern-Simons term.
+In the above discussion, we have introduced two independent one-form gauge fields.
+However, one can introduce a topological term by using a single one-form gauge field in $(2+1)$ dimensions, called the Chern-Simons term.
 This is a specific feature of the $(2+1)$-dimensional theory.

 Consider the Maxwell-Chern-Simons action